Saturday & Sunday, May 23-24, 2026

 Race Info

 The Sprint WOC Team Trials event is (preliminarily) planned as detailed below.
+NOTE: No spiked shoes permitted on either campus.

 Day 1: Rutgers-Cook/Douglas Campus, near New Brunswick, New Jersey

-- Two (2) Individual-start Sprints, about 2-3 hours apart
+- Format is two (2) Individual-start Sprints, about 2-3 hours apart.

 - Knockout Sprints (three [3] rounds)